scylladb/cassandra-test-and-deploy/README.md

 Server are created with EC2 name *DB*, and tag "server=Cassandra"

 #### Launch Loaders
-Loaders are launch from Scylla AMI, base on Fedora 22 (login fedora), including a version of cassandra-stress which only use CQL, not thrift.
+Loaders are launch from Scylla AMI, base on CentOS 7 (login centos), including a version of cassandra-stress which only use CQL, not thrift.

 ```
 ./ec2-setup-loadgen.sh <options>